Wood Floor Finishes & Application

 There are many wood floor sealants on the market and after long years in the business we know we offer the most hard-wearing, environmentally friendly, easy-to-use varnishes around town.

 Lacquers create a protective layer on the surface of the wood, which makes them the more durable finish and the one requiring the least maintenance.

 We use mainly waterbased lacquers with low VOC and no health-hazardous solvents.
 Other qualities they all have in common include:

 - Quick-drying - just 1 hour between consecutive coats with up to 3 coats applied daily.

 - Can take light traffic as soon as 2 hours after the last coat.
-Furniture can back in place after 12 hours.
+Furniture can be put back in place after 12 hours.

 - Hard-wearing, reliable and extensively tested professional products unavailable in shops.

 - Rollers can be used, speeding up application.
 Brush and paint pads friendly.

 - Lacquers offer ExtraMatt, Matt, Satin and Gloss sheens.
 Our clients can have a choice of all sheens and various types of lacquers.